 The Statement of Cash Flow assumes that all activity through current assets and current liabilities are OPERATING ACTIVITIES.
 It also includes “accumulated depreciation” from fixed assets type.

 Any entries that affect fixed assets (at original cost, less accumulated depreciation) are INVESTING ACTIVITIES.
-It also includes “other assets” type.
+It also includes the “other assets” type.

-Any entries that affect long term liabilities and equity are FINANCING ACTIVITIES.
+Any entries that affect long-term liabilities and equity are FINANCING ACTIVITIES.

-Here is detail account list of Category Type (Account Type) for the Balance Sheet accounts from the chart of accounts sorted by Activities.
+Here is a detail account list of Category Type (Account Type) for the Balance Sheet accounts from the chart of accounts sorted by Activities.

 Investing Activities